Canon T5 vs Sony HX99

 It is notable that the T5 has a hotshoe, while the HX99 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The HX99 is a recent model that features in the current product line-up of Sony.
-In contrast, the T5 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T5 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T5 was succeeded by the Canon T6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the T5 and HX99 can be found, respectively, in the Canon T5 Manual (free pdf) or the online Sony HX99 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon T5 or the Sony HX99 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.